kingparra/hpfp/goals.rst

   each ``ghci`` example in the chapter.
 If it's a long terminal session, script it with ``expect``.
 This helps me prove that
-  I've tried the examples myself, to see what really happens.
+  I've tried the examples myself, to experience what really happens when I run the code, and experiment with variations.

 * Compile general questions about the chapter, and attempt to answer them.
 This